 What it shows:

-- Average word count of ranking pages
+- Average word count of those pages

-- Domain and page authority scores
+- Domain authority scores

 Read more: Complete SE Ranking SERP Analyzer Guide

-White Label Reporting 📊 (Agency Essential)
+White Label Reporting 📊 (Essential for Agencies)

-- Automated scheduled reports (daily, weekly, monthly)
+- Schedule automated reports (daily, weekly, monthly)

-- Client portal access with guest logins
+- Provide client portal access with guest logins

 - Integration with Looker Studio for live dashboards